gjurgensen/attarch/README.md

 The start of the attestation architecture.
-Right now, it's just a silly "Hello World!"
-CakeML component running alongside a linux VM.
-The next step is to replace the current CakeML component with a slimmed down version of the real AM.
-The challenge here is maintaining a single AM codebase that can drop into the CAmkES build process, or build a standalone linux executable.
+Builds a slimmed down version of the CakeML AM test suite in a CAmkES component, alongside a VM instance.

+This version of the AM does not have sockets, nor a proper RNG seed source.
+It also seems to struggle with cryptographic signatures.
+It's possible the library is trying to perform file IO, which CAmkES will respond to with a runtime error.

+Next on the agenda: re-implement the above functionality, and look at 'CakeML component <-> VM' communication.

 ## How to build